MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/sources-coverage.md

 ## Limitations for data acquisition

-Some of the supported sources have restrictions on the age, type, or style of posts that we can acquire.
+Some of the supported sources have restrictions on posts that we can acquire.
 These limitations are listed below.

 **Facebook pages**
 - Comments on Facebook posts aren't acquired if the parent post was published more than 7 days ago.